UC and Cambridge University Press agree to open access publishing deal

-- The Academic Senate issued a statement in support of UC’s negotiating position with Elsevier.
+- The Academic Senate has issued statements in support of UC’s negotiating position with Elsevier.

-- Academic Senate Chair Robert May briefed the UC Regents on the negotiations in his remarks to the Regentsduring both the January and March meetings of the Regents.
+- Academic Senate Chair Robert May has briefed the UC Regents on the negotiations in his remarks to the Regents during multiple meetings of the Regents.

 Pathways to open access

 In March 2018, the UC Libraries shared a toolkit that will be used to help guide decision-making in redirecting library funds to support open access (OA).
 In order to make informed and data-driven decisions about which endeavors to pursue at scale, the UC Libraries analyzed the various approaches to or models for achieving open access and the actionable strategies that exist to implement each approach.